dotnet/docs-aspire/docs/fundamentals/persist-data-volumes.md

 # Persist .NET Aspire app data using volumes

 In this article, you learn how to configure .NET Aspire apps to persist data across app launches using volumes.
 A continuous set of data during local development is useful in many scenarios.
-Various .NET Aspire container types are able to leverage volume storage, such as PostreSQL, Redis and Azure Storage.
+Various .NET Aspire resource container types are able to leverage volume storage, such as PostreSQL, Redis and Azure Storage.

 ## When to use volumes